 I’ll explain just enough in order for you to understand what’s going on.

-But what about?
+510 in 8-bit binary is000001012, pretty straight forward.
+But what about−510?
 How is it implemented? lets draft a possible solution.

 First, we need to know the sign of the number.
 We’ll reserve the most significant bit for the sign, and use the rest as the values.
 Second, We’ll make sure we don’t break compatibility and set the sign bit for positive numbers to zero, and negative numbers to one.
 In this scenario a signed 8-bit number would range from -127 to 127.

-Now, in our hacky system, won’t change, and will be.
+Now, in our hacky system,510 won’t change, and−510 will be100001012.

 But here’s the catch - regular arithmetic doesn’t work: